orthanc-mirrors/orthanc-book/Sphinx/source/plugins/authorization.rst

 .. highlight:: bash

-The procedure to compile these plugins is similar of that for the :ref:`core of Orthanc <binaries>`.
+The procedure to compile this plugin is similar of that for the :ref:`core of Orthanc <binaries>`.
 The following commands should work for every UNIX-like distribution (including GNU/Linux)::